Object View

 where 0.0 is mapped to -80dB, 0.5 is -6dB and 1.0 is 0dB.

-Next to the Master Fader there is the vertical Master Output metre which displays both the highest Peak and the highest RMS value of all Ouput channels (not an average, but worst-case).
+Next to the Master Fader there is the vertical Master Output meter which displays both the highest Peak and the highest RMS value of all Output channels (not an average, but worst-case).

-The Master Fader can be shown on any page by clicking the small arrow under the Menu Button.
+The Master Fader and Reverb Fader can be shown on any page by clicking the small arrow under the Menu Button.